 - Academic and non-academic letters submitted on your behalf.
 The adviser may highlight key themes and/or quotes from your individual letters in the cover letter.

 As part of the Health Sciences Advising (HSA) letter serfice, you will be evaluated on the following categories:

 - Extracurricular, Research, & Service Activities

 Applicants are assigned a rating of minimal, moderate, substantial, or exceptional for each of the categories above.
 Your ratings are embedded into the cover letter that is written by your pre-dental adviser and as such are confidential.
 You are rated separately in each of the categories.
 This is to encourage holistic evaluation of you as a dental school candidate and to illustrate where your strengths are.
 This format also accounts for the fact that each dental school is different and may value one category over another (for example, some dental schools are more clinically focused and some are more research focused).
-This Committee Letter format is modeled after the format used by Johns Hopkins University.

 Who Should Write the Letters